Building Department Overview

 Documentation

-• Accountable for setting organizational policies and objectives.
+• Set organizational policies and objectives

-Mike Rush AIA, CBO
+Mike Rush – AIA, CBO

 State Buildings Delegate, Chief Building Official